Bioinspired random projections for robust, sparse classification: Conclusions

 \section{Conclusions}

 Our results demonstrate yet another successful application of biomimicry, this time to a classification problem.
 We designed a two-step signal transform that used random projections and a cap operation, inspired by the function of the fruit fly's olfactory system.
 This transformation, when paired with a support vector machine, gives you the ability to sparsify the data while preserving the classification accuracy.
 Our experiments showed that it also leads to robustness benefits, giving improved classification accuracy when random errors are added to the data.
+Perhaps most importantly, the signal transform is very simple and requires very little computational power to execute, giving a distinct advantage over more intricate approaches.

 Sparsity and robustness are important properties for biological sensing systems.
 Animals have limited neural bandwidth so need to be able to encode information as efficiently as possible.
 Sparsifying data is one way of achieving this.
 Other strategies include the using compressive nonlinearities to rescale data \cite{hudspeth2010critique} and using known statistical properties of target data sets to obtain low-dimensional representations \cite{ammari2020biomimetic, attias1997coding, gervain2019efficient}.
 Robustness is similarly important for an animal's ability to understand its noisy environment and there are many examples of biological systems demonstrating remarkable robustness properties, see \emph{e.g.} \cite{davies2021robustness, gervain2019efficient, mesgarani2014mechanisms}.
 These outstanding properties should motivate further studies of biological and biologically inspired systems, with the aim of understanding the fundamental mechanisms, so that they can be implemented into novel solutions to challenging problems.